kaci65/100-days-of-code/log.md

 **Thoughts** Attempting to solve this but my code isn't working.
 I'll keep at it (using if else).
 I think I can do this without referring to the solution.

 **Link(s) to work**: [FizzBuzz] :(https://jsfiddle.net/kaci65/gn4Lq15x/10/)

+### Day 57: July 17, 2020

+**Today's Progress**: Eloquent Javascript Exercise - Chessboard && FizzBuzz (redo)

+**Thoughts** The chessboard code displays on JS Fiddle as having opening and closing quotation marks afrer running the code.
+Had to get an extra set of eyes because I had gone over the code and couldn't see what the issue was.
+But still, no issue was found in my code.
+So I decided to use the Mozilla console and my code ran without the opening and closing quotation marks.
+So the code works.

+I also went over the fizzbuzz code from yesterday, and the issue was that the words in the console.log were not put in strings.
+It was such a simple mistake which made the code not work and the debugging a real head scratcher!
+I guess I've learnt something from this.

+**Link(s) to work**: [ChessBoard] :(https://jsfiddle.net/kaci65/n74toykq/35/) && [FizzBuzz] :(https://jsfiddle.net/kaci65/gn4Lq15x/37/)